How To Improve The UX of Loyalty Programs: Our Top 7 Tips

 It is clear that reliability is one of the many components of the customer experience.
 An unreliable company will steadily lose business over time.
-With a loyalty program this is just as vital.
+With a loyalty program, this is just as vital.
 Therefore, it is crucial that your technology is reliable.
 The possibility of an app or microsite going down or crashing could be potentially a deal-breaker for a customer.

 3) Keep your rules easy to understand

 Next up, it is vitally important that your rules are kept easy to understand.
-An example of such a rule includes clarifying that a 1 point per £1 spent, this is an easy to understand formula for a customer and therefore improves the relationship with the customer.
+An example of such a rule includes clarifying that a 1 point per £1 spent.
+This is an easy-to-understand formula for a customer and therefore improves the relationship with the customer.
 In addition to this, there needs to be clear communication about special offers.

 There are a number of ways that you can communicate these rules to your customers.
-Firstly, making sure that all of your employees are fully informed about the 'ins and outs' of your loyalty program.
+Firstly, make sure that all of your employees are fully informed about the 'ins and outs' of your loyalty program.
 Furthermore, a dedicated explainer page can help clear up any issues that a customer may have in understanding any rules of the loyalty program.

 Do you want to learn more about how to promote your loyalty program?